 - Type of work

-- Places where you can work
+- Places you are eligible to work

 - Duration of work

-Remember work permits are only temporary and cannot be used to immigrate to Canada.
+Remember, work permits are only temporary and cannot be used to immigrate to Canada.
 You can apply for a PR visa based on your skills and experience, provided you are qualified to apply as a skilled worker.

-Those who are in Canada on a Temporary Work Permit at present should consider getting their applications for permanent residence ready if they want to stay in the country for a longer period.
-They have a fair chance of getting a permanent residence if the trends in the recent PR draws are an indication.
+The individuals currently residing in Canada on a Temporary Work Permit should consider getting their applications for permanent residence ready if they want to stay in the country for a more extended period, as they have a fair chance of getting a permanent residence if the trends in the recent PR draws are an indication.